 Real-time PCR: RNA isolation from snap-frozen samples will be conducted using the RNA Mini Kit (Qiagen, #74534), followed by cDNA synthesis using ReadyScript® cDNA Synthesis Mix (Merck, #RDRT-500RXN).
 Real-time PCR with SYBR Green will be performed using KiCqStart® SYBR® Green qPCR ReadyMix™ (Merck, #KCQS01-1250RXN) and pre-designed KiCqStart SYBR® Green primers (Merck, #KSPQ12012) for oxidative stress-related target genes, including Superoxide Dismutase 1 (Sod1), Superoxide Dismutase 2 (Sod2), Catalase (Cat), Glutathione Peroxidase (Gpx), heme oxygenase-1 (Hmox-1), Glutamate-cysteine ligase catalytic subunit (Gclc), NAD(P)H: quinone oxidoreductase 1 (Nqo1) and Glutathione S-transferase (Gst).
-The genes relative expression will be calculated as the ΔΔCt fold change, and the reference gene will be b-Actin (Actb) (Figures 1 and 4).
+Relative expression will be calculated with the ΔΔCt method, with β-Actin (Actb) as a reference (Figures 1 and 4).

-Western Blot Analysis: To assess the expression levels of different oxidative stress markers proteins.
-Total protein will be extracted from the different samples and subjected to standard western blot analysis using Anti-Keap1 antibody (Abcam, # ab227828), Anti-Nrf2 antibody (R&D Systems, #AF3925), Superoxide Dismutase 1 (SOD1) (Abcam, #ab51254), Catalase (Abcam, ab209211) and Anti-4 Hydroxynonenal (4-HNE) antibody (Abcam, #ab46545 or #ab48506) to stain protein adducts of 4-HNE.
-Protein readings using chemiluminescence will be normalized to Ponceau S staining and chemiluminescence of house-keeping proteins on the same blot (if in a different molecular weight) such as Anti-beta Actin antibody (Abcam, #ab6276), and Anti-beta Tubulin antibody (Abcam, #ab6046).
+Western blotting: To assess the expression of different oxidative stress marker proteins, total protein will be extracted from the different samples and subjected to standard western blotting analysis using anti-Keap1 (Abcam, # ab227828), anti-Nrf2 (R&D Systems, #AF3925), anti-Superoxide Dismutase 1 (SOD1) (Abcam, #ab51254), anti-catalase (Abcam, ab209211), and anti-4 Hydroxynonenal (4-HNE) (Abcam, #ab46545 or #ab48506) to stain for protein adducts of 4-HNE.
+Chemiluminescent protein readouts will be normalized to Ponceau S staining and chemiluminescence signals for housekeeping proteins on the same blot such using anti-β-Actin (Abcam, #ab6276), or anti-β-Tubulin (Abcam, #ab6046).

-Lipid Peroxidation Assessment: The extent of lipid peroxidation will be quantified by measuring the levels of malondialdehyde (MDA) using the Lipid Peroxidation (MDA) Assay Kit (Colorimetric/Fluorometric) (Abcam, #ab118970) and 8-isoprostane using the 8-isoprostane ELISA Kit (Abcam, #ab175819).
+Lipid peroxidation analyses: Lipid peroxidation will be quantified by measuring the levels of malondialdehyde (MDA) using the Lipid Peroxidation (MDA) Assay Kit (Colorimetric/Fluorometric) (Abcam, #ab118970) (Figures 1B and 4B), while 8-isoprostane will be assessed with an 8-isoprostane ELISA Kit (Abcam, #ab175819).

-Quantification of total reactive oxygen species (ROS) and reactive nitrogen species (RNS): the total free radical presence in all the different samples will be assessed by utilizing the DCF ROS/RNS Assay Kit (Abcam, #ab238535).
-Generally, the brain samples will be immediately sonicated on ice, centrifuged at 10,000 g for 5 min, stored at -80ºC, and processed according to the manufacturer's instructions.
+Quantification of total ROS and reactive nitrogen species (RNS) levels: Total free radical levels in all will be assessed with a DCF ROS/RNS Assay Kit (Abcam, #ab238535).
+Brain samples will be immediately sonicated on ice, centrifuged at 10,000 xg for 5 min, stored at -80ºC, and processed according to the manufacturer's instructions.

 Fluorescent microscopy measurement of ROS production: Pregnant dams at GD 16.5 will be anesthetized with Ketamine/Xylazine and intracardially perfused with ice-cold PBS.
-E16.5 embryos will be extracted on ice, and their heads will be snap-frozen in liquid nitrogen, and kept at -80oC until sectioning.
-Frozen sections (13 m) will be cut using cryostat, and processed in the dark for imaging: washing 3 times with PBS, incubation for 30 min with redox-sensitive dye, 6-carboxy-2’,7’-dichlorodihydrofluorescein diacetate 25mM (CM-H2DCFDA) (#C6827, Invitrogen, USA), again washing 3 times with PBS, and mounted with DAPI Fluoromount-G (SouthernBiotech) for immediate imaging, as described previously 111,112.
-For autofluorescence measurement, sections exposed to PBS washing alone will be used.
-Images will be acquired with Zeiss LSM980 upright microscope (Zeiss, Germany) with Plan-Apochromat 63x/1.40 objective.
-Relative ROS levels will be calculated by quantifying oxidized H2DCFDA puncta/tissue area using IMARIS or analysis in ImageJ with Puncta Process and IJPB plugins.
+E16.5 embryos will be extracted on ice, and their heads will be snap-frozen in liquid nitrogen, and kept at -80°C until sectioning.
+At P7, the whole heads of the neonates will be dissected and snap-frozen.
+Frozen sections (13 m) will be cut using a cryostat and processed in the dark for imaging as follows: washing 3 times with PBS, incubating for 30 min with redox-sensitive 6-carboxy-2’,7’-dichlorodihydrofluorescein diacetate (CM-H2DCFDA) (25 mM; #C6827, Invitrogen, USA), washing 3 times with PBS, and mounting with DAPI Fluoromount-G (SouthernBiotech) for immediate imaging, as described previously 111,112.
+For autofluorescence measurements, sections exposed to PBS alone will be used.
+Images will be acquired with a Zeiss LSM980 upright microscope (Zeiss, Germany) with a Plan-Apochromat 63x/1.40 objective.
+Relative ROS levels will be calculated by quantifying oxidized H2DCFDA punctae/tissue area using IMARIS or analysis in ImageJ with the Puncta Process and IJPB plugins.
+In addition, we have adopted a flow cytometry approach to ROS quantification using CM-H2DCFDA in acutely dissociated brain cells (Figure 1C) and primary neuronal cells (Figure 6B).

-Aim 2.2: DNP effects on apoptosis levels in embryonic brain tissue.
+Aim 2.2: Establish the effects of DNP on apoptosis levels in embryonic and neonatal brain tissue.

-To assess apoptosis levels in brain embryonic tissue of WT and AS embryos treated with DNP or vehicle, we will utilize two methods.
+To assess apoptosis levels in brain tissue of WT and AS embryos and neonates treated with DNP or vehicle, we will utilize three main methods.